dstackai/dstack/examples/fine-tuning/trl/README.md

 </div>

 Change the `resources` property to specify more GPUs.

+!!! info "AMD"
+    The example above uses NVIDIA accelerators.
+To use it with AMD, check out [AMD](https://dstack.ai/examples/accelerators/amd#trl).

 ### DeepSpeed